selvassn/bits_assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## APP Usage
+- Run `npm start` it will open the app in localhost
+- In left header section 'Ricky Morty App' link will be there to navigate to home page
+- In Right header section 'Heart' symbol link will be there to navigate to favorite page
+- In home page it will list all the characters , when user clicks on the name of the character it will navigate to details page

+## Additional Points
+- Couldnt find a time to write test cases, If needed will write it in coming weekend

 ## Packages used

 - Bootstrap - To use the basic styles and maintain layout
 - React-Bootstrap - To use the basic components like spinner
 - React-query - To fetch the data
 - graphql-request - To fetch the data using graphQL

+## Stylings
+- Have extensively used bootstrap for styling and css modules with sass
+- Havent used styled components in this project

 ## Logged Hours